SamuelLawrence876/Jamaica-stock-exchange-quantative-analysis/README.md

 * FFN - Financial Functions for Python

 ## Project Description
-The Jamaica stock exchange has been known to be one of the best performing stock markets around the world with more and more companies choosing to raise capital via equity.
+The Jamaica stock exchange has been known as one of the best performing stock markets around the world with more and more companies choosing to raise capital via equity.
 To my knowledge there has never been a quantitative approach through the use of python to generate statistics about different companies.

 ## Real Life Implications
 While there are quite a few layers of analysis from the stocks chosen, the next step in this project would be to incorporate the entire index on a large scale, as well as provide more data analysis on the returns over the period.
 In addition to deploying a model to production